At IEEE Conference on Software Engineering in Florence, Italy

 YouTube Channel for Dr. Park's Webinar Lectures

 This site is also the website of JPIS Co.
 Ltd., a company I founded in 2012 to provide software training and consulting services.
-JPIS was awarded the 2021 Technology Innovator Award and selected as the Most Trusted Software Training and Consulting Firm in South Korea by Corporate Vision Magazine in Germany.
+JPIS was awarded the 2021 Technology Innovator Award and selected as the Most Trusted Software Training and Consultancy Firm - South Korea by Corporate Vision Magazine in Germany.

 Giving a presentation on "COVID-19 Pandemic and Digital Transformation in Korea" in an online conference titled "COVID-19 Pandemic and a Brave New World" co-hosted by Korea Advanced Institute of Science and Technology (KAIST) and National University of Singapore (NUS) on October 29, 2020.